 Mall of America

 If you've never been to Minnesota before, your first stop should definitely be Mall of America in Bloomington.
 Home to an indoor amusement park, aquarium, movie theater, arcades, mini golf, virtual reality experiences and a whole lot more, you could easily spend a whole day here and not do it all.
 Some of the newest attractions include the Crayola Experience, where your kids can name and wrap their own crayons along with two dozen other colorful activities.
-Find fun and excitement at the new The Fair on 4 where your family can savor fair-inspired foods like cheese curds & house-cut fries, compete in axe throwing (with parent or guardian), drive a go-cart and more.
+Find fun and excitement at the new The Fair on 4 where your family can savor fair-inspired foods like cheese curds and house-cut fries, compete in axe throwing (with parent or guardian), drive a go-cart and more.

 In the picturesque Mill District adjacent to the Mississippi River, you'll find the Mill City Museum.
 A Minnesota Historical Society site, the museum tells the story of the city's flour-milling history in a fun and entertaining way.
 Don't miss a ride in the eight-story Flour Tower for an interactive look into the past.